awslabs/aws-encryption-sdk-specification/framework/cmm-interface.md

 - [Encryption Context](structures.md#encryption-context)
   - The CMM MAY modify the encryption context.

-If the algorithm suite is present in the encryption materials request, and it contains a [signing algorithm](algorithm-suites.md#signature-algorithm), then the encryption materials returned MUST include a [signing key](structures.md#signing-key).
+If the algorithm suite returned contains a [signing algorithm](algorithm-suites.md#signature-algorithm), then the encryption materials returned MUST include a [signing key](structures.md#signing-key).

 The CMM MUST ensure that the encryption materials returned are valid.